msolorio/redux-typescript-notes/README.md

   - set initial state
   - set up the reducer in the slice (handles updating state)
   - export the created actions and the reducer

+Redux TypeScript

+RootState
+- describes the type / shape of state

+- Used throughout the application
+  - to create a typed version of useSelector (useAppSelector)
+  - used to type check state in callback to useAppSelector

+Create Typed versions of
+- useDispatch (useAppDispatch)
+- useSelector (useAppSelector)